 Our talented group of drummers and dancers - The Dynamix - were selected to perform at the School Proms at The Royal Albert Hall in 2012 - see the news story written about their performance here.
 The Dynamix have also performed to an audience of hundreds of music professionals at City Hall for the Mayor's Music summit in 2016.
 Our Steel Pans players have performed at The Tower of London as part of the Water City Festival and at the Hackney Empire, as well as for many local community organisations.

-The Charanga scheme introduces children to a variety of music through place and time including, Reggae, Jazz, Rock, Pop, Classical, Mo-town, HipHop etc. As part of their musical learning children will explore the works of various artists, including black and ethnic minority musicians such as, Angelique Kidjo, famous Afropop performer, exploring the influence of African music across the world from its roots in the slave trade, Angelique travels to the US, Brazil and the Caribbean.
+The LEAP scheme of work introduces children to a variety of music through place and time including, Reggae, Jazz, Rock, Pop, Classical, Mo-town, HipHop etc. As part of their musical learning children will explore the works of various artists, including black and ethnic minority musicians such as, Angelique Kidjo, famous Afropop performer, exploring the influence of African music across the world from its roots in the slave trade, Angelique travels to the US, Brazil and the Caribbean.
 They will also look at music that has influenced the British charts such as The Summertime Song recorded in 1970 by the British pop-blues band Mungo Jerry, which reached the Number 1 position on charts around the world (including seven weeks in the UK).
 It is considered one of the highest selling singles of all time with an estimated 5-10 million copies sold.

 Music at Home